As a professional mold inspector, people often call me in a panic. "I have Black Mold!"

 We aren't going to acknowledge every studied associated with the health effects of toxic mold, but there is one study that I will point out.

-It was a study in 2014 that linked Autism with women who were exposed to high levels of air pollution during pregnancy.
-This can include toxic mold.
+It was a study in 2014 that linked Autism with women exposed to high levels of air pollution during pregnancy, which can include toxic mold.

-The study showed the risk of autism doubled in children whose mother was exposed to high levels of air pollution during the third trimester of pregnancy.
+The study showed the risk of Autism doubled in children with a mother exposed to high levels of air pollution during the third trimester of pregnancy.

 I did look over the study, and there are some limitations.
 But overall, it holds an argument and is worth checking out.
 You can check it out by clicking here.